 Hamburg City Hall

-Hamburg City Hall – A magnificent building with striking architecture.
+Hamburg City Hall – Magnificent building with impressive architecture.

-Directly at the Rathausmarkt, the Hamburg City Hall stands – the seat of the parliament and senate, right in the center.
-The richly decorated façade, with its gables, bay windows, and 112-meter-high tower immediately catches the eye from the outside.
+Located directly on Rathausmarkt, Hamburg City Hall is the seat of the city's parliament and senate, right in the centre.
+From the outside, the richly decorated façade with gables, bay windows and the 112 metre high tower immediately catches the eye.
 But there is also history at every turn inside.

-What stands out immediately: the city hall is not a discreet administrative building.
-Its architecture is characterized by the style of the Neo-Renaissance, with many small and large details that you can discover upon closer inspection: figures, coats of arms, sculptures, and inscriptions.
+What is immediately noticeable: The town hall is not a restrained administrative building.
+The architecture is characterised by the Neo-Renaissance style, with many small and large details that you can discover on closer inspection: Figures, coats of arms, sculptures and inscriptions.

 The building was erected at the end of the 19th century after the old town hall was destroyed in the great fire of 1842.
-The people of Hamburg took their time – the new city hall was to be something special.
-And it truly is: opulent, well thought out, and full of symbols from Hamburg's history.
+The people of Hamburg took their time – the new town hall was to be something special.
+And it is: opulent, well thought-out, full of symbols from Hamburg's history.

-Today, political meetings are not the only events taking place there – you can also visit the city hall.
-In the public tours, you get a glimpse into the most impressive rooms: the grand ballroom ensemble, the mayor's office, or the lobby.
+Today, not only political meetings take place there – you can also visit the town hall.
+The public tours give you an insight into the most impressive rooms: the large ballroom ensemble, the mayor's chamber or the Wandelhalle.

-If you prefer to explore on your own, you can visit the courtyard – a quiet place in the middle of the city with a view of the Hygieia Fountain.
+Those who prefer to explore on their own can visit the inner courtyard - a quiet place in the centre of the city with a view of the Hygieia Fountain.

-The location is also special: situated directly at the Rathausmarkt, you can easily reach many other highlights of the city center from here – whether it's the Alster, Jungfernstieg, or Mönckebergstraße.
+The location is also special: situated directly on Rathausmarkt, you can reach many other highlights of the city centre from here - whether Alster, Jungfernstieg or Mönckebergstraße.

-Insider tip: Look up in the lobby at the full hour – an inconspicuous little door above the arch opens, and a small figure appears for a few seconds.
-A little-known detail with a lot of charm.
+Secret tip: Look up in the Wandelhalle on the hour – an inconspicuous little door opens above the arch and a small figure appears for a few seconds.
+A little-known detail with a lot of charm

-The most beautiful impressions from the Hamburg Town Hall.
+The most beautiful impressions from the Hamburg City Hall.

 Hamburger Rathaus